-Andrew Miller, Founder, Cafe Imports

 Coffees from Tega & Tula Farm is an example of that challenge playing out: For the past several years, we have partnered with Ahadu Woubshet to buy his entire production because we’ve been amazed by his ingenuity as a farmer and his integrity as a businessman who re-invests not only in his own land but also in his community.
 He’s built schools and roads, pays his workers higher wages than is customary, takes the lead on conservation efforts, and has even set up a college scholarship program for young women from the villages of Tega and Tula.

-We’re committed to honour the new contracts we have in place with Ahadu, for coffees that are due to land this spring—because that’s what partnership means—but to be frank, it would be a lot easier both us and Ahadu if we could sell out of what we already have before the new coffees arrive.
+We’re committed to honor the new contracts we have in place with Ahadu, for coffees that are due to land this spring—because that’s what partnership means—but to be frank, it would be a lot easier both us and Ahadu if we could sell out of what we already have before the new coffees arrive.
 Hence, the discount.

 You can help us complete this circuit and grab yourself some really delicious coffees.